vldmrmrv/ES-studies-sample/README.md

 * [HiLo of the Month Example](#hilo-month-example)

 ## General info
 This project is a group of simple statistical studies with an intention to understand general behaviour of the market.
-Ideas and observations are tested on past data to give us an quantifiable results for possible future probabilities.
+Ideas and observations are tested on past data to give us an quantifiable results and possibly future probabilities.

 ## Methodology
 Usually a three steps process is:
-* CSV data are cleaned, transformed, aggregated, grouped based on current requirements.
+* CSV data are cleaned, transformed, aggregated and grouped based on current requirements
-* Studies are programmed and run in Python.
+* Studies are programmed and run in Python
-* Output is generated in visually easy to interpret chart/heatmap/table to give us clear picture/probability of study.
+* Output is generated in visually easy to interpret chart/heatmap/table to give us clear picture/probability of a study

 ## SW & libraries
 Project was created with: